RHODE ISLAND

 (1898 - 1917), Watch Hill

 Located on Napatree Point.
 It was a subpost of Fort H.G.
 Wright on Fishers Island, NY.
-Batteries here are Battery Wooster (1901 - 1917), Battery Crawford (1901 - 1917), and Battery Connell (1901 - 1917), which is submerged in the surf due to a hurricane in 1938.
-It is visible at low tides.
+Batteries here are Battery Wooster (1901 - 1917), Battery Crawford (1901 - 1917), and Battery Connell (1901 - 1917), which is broken up and submerged in the surf zone due to a hurricane in 1938.
 A fire-control tower no longer remains.
+Site managed by the town and the Watch Hill Conservancy.

 ¤ Oaks Inn Military Reservation

-¤ ALSO: Additional fire-control towers in Rhode Island associated with HD Long Island were located at Block Island (three remain), Green Hill (gone), Charlestown (one remains), and at Weekapaug Point (gone).
+¤ ALSO: Additional fire-control stations in Rhode Island associated with HD Long Island Sound were located at Block Island (three remain), Green Hill (gone), Charlestown (Quonochontaug Neck) (one remains), and at Weekapaug (Noyes' Neck) (gone).